-Usually when patients come in and they want to move forward with an implant procedure, or implant treatment, I tell them they might need a bone graft.
+Usually when patients come in and they want to move forward with an dental implant procedure, or dental implant treatment, I tell them they may require a bone graft.
 Then I go in and explain the different types of bone grafts that might be used.
 Basically, in dentistry there’s two different types.
 There’s an autograft, which is using your own bone or the bone from the patient, which we really don’t do very often because it would require a second surgical site, and that usually creates a lot more trauma in the area and a lot more pain for the patient.
 What is more common is the allograft, or what we do is we use bone from a source, whether it be a cadaver, possibly a cow, possibly pigs.
 Depending on the situation that is involved, those will be the materials that will be used.
 These are crafted from non-vital bone and processed at high temperatures to create a substance that is safe and biocompatable for humans.
 This basically creates the building blocks for new bone tissue to grow.
 Keep reading for more bone grafting considerations.

 One of the biggest bone grafting considerations is cost.
-In fact, a patient came into the office the other day and they’re getting ready to move forward with their implant treatment, but I mentioned that a bone graft might be possible.
+In fact, a patient came into the office recently and they were getting ready to move forward with their dental implant treatment, and I mentioned that a bone graft might be possible.
 I like to mention that ahead of time because there’s usually a little bit of an added cost with that procedure.
-Depending on how extensive the bone graft is going to be, can determine how much the bone graft is going to cost and the amount of materials that are going to be used.
-These are going to be individualized for specific treatments for the patient, which can also be discussed, but I would approximately give a range anywhere between $300 and $800.
+Depending on how extensive the bone graft is going to be can determine how much the bone graft is going to cost and the amount of materials that are going to be used.
+These are going to be individualized for specific treatments for the patient, which can also be discussed, at their appointment but I would approximately give a range anywhere between $300 and $800.
 Again there are many factors that play a role in determining the cost, and these can vary depending on the case and condition of the patients jaw.

-A lot of times insurance will cover multiple procedures related to implants.
-Sometimes they will cover bone grafting, sometimes they will not; it depends on the insurance.
-The best part in what we can do ahead of time, before any procedure, is we can usually get a pre-authorization from your insurance to find out whether that is going to be covered before we undertake any treatment.
+A lot of times insurance will cover multiple procedures related to dental implants.
+Sometimes dental insurance will even cover bone grafting, sometimes it will not; it all depends on the insurance and the available coverage.
+When patients are considering dental implants or bone grafting, before any procedure takes place, we can usually get a pre-authorization from your insurance to find out whether that is going to be covered before we undertake any treatment.
 This way you are fully aware of any out-of-pocket expenses ahead of time.
 We also offer free consultations for dental implants so it won’t cost you anything to find out if you are eligible.
 If you are considering a dental implant or have any questions about bone grafting considerations not covered here, we invite you to schedule a free consultation today.